AxisCommunications/acap-computer-vision-sdk-examples/.github/ISSUE_TEMPLATE/issue-with-custom-model.md

 - `cpu-tflite` - To test on CPU
 - `axis-a8-dlpu-tflite` - To test on Artpec-8 DLPU
 - `google-edge-tpu-tflite` - To test on Artpec-7 TPU
-'ambarella-cvflow'- To test on CV25 DLPU
+- `ambarella-cvflow` - To test on CV25 DLPU

 If it fails run: